Top 5 Reasons why Making a Will should be on your 2017 to do list

-It is easy to think that everything will go to your immediate family when you pass, but this is not always the case, making a will ensures that you belongings and estate are dealt with as you please.
-Without a will your possessions will be distributed according to the rules of intestacy – meaning that the people you want to gift your belongings to may not actually receive them after your death.
+It is easy to think that everything will go to your immediate family when you pass.
+However, this is not always the case.
+Making a will ensures that your belongings and estate are dealt with as you please.
+In addition, without a will, your possessions will be distributed according to the rules of intestacy.
+Therefore, this means that the people you want to gift your belongings to may not actually receive them after your death.

 2. Making a will prevents unnecessary stress and financial strain for your loved ones

 The more prepared you are the more your loved ones can mourn for you rather than stressing about how your estate will be divided.